arssivka/naomech/README.md

 # RDot Naomech
 This is the system that allows you to control Nao locally or remote.

+### Introduction

+We are the developers which trying to prepare the team of Nao robots for playing football.
+After expierencing of some problems
+(Nao can't walk stright. wtf, aldebaran -_-) we've diceded to develop this system.
+We are not professionals, so if you think that what you see here is strange, it's normal.
+You are free to use this code, but try to use minimum of it and don't forget to add link to the authors.

 ### Example

 For example, you can write python script like this to set the hardness of motors: